 Git for Windows provides a free tool of using Git on your machine including a graphical user interface, which can be helpful for both: experienced Git users and novices.

-To help you familiarize yourself with Now Assistant and help you create a mock Card, please look at this guide.
+To help you familiarize yourself with Digital Assistant and help you create a mock Card, please look at this guide.

-Once you're more comfortable with using Now Assistant, please have a look at this guide, which shows the creative process for a RSS feed news card, using real external services!
+Once you're more comfortable with using Digital Assistant, please have a look at this guide, which shows the creative process for a RSS feed news card, using real external services!

 If you created your card on a local development system, you might want to deploy it to a test or production server.
 Please read this guide, which explains the process of exporting and importing your card.

 If you're setting up your local development system and your company uses a custom Digital Assistant theme in their production environment you can follow the same steps as in this guide to upload the custom theme to your development system.